-Once having spent continuous 5 years in UK as an investor.
+Once having spent continuous 5 years in the UK as an investor.

-Once having spent continuous 5 years in UK as a writer, composer, or artist.
+Once having spent continuous 5 years in the UK as a writer, composer, or artist.

-Once having spent continuous 5 years in UK as a retired person of independent means.
+Once having spent continuous 5 years in the UK as a retired person of independent means.